-We at Keeping Up With The Preppers are not selling anything and we offer anything you find on our blog for anyone to copy and use.
-We would appreciate it if you sourced this site as most of what's on here are photos we've taken and the text mostly comes from our training and experience.
+We at Keeping Up With The Preppers are not selling anything and we offer anything you find on my blog for anyone to copy and use.
+We would appreciate it if you sourced this site as most of what's on here are photos we've taken and the text mostly comes from my training and experience.

 Why On Earth Do People become Preppers?